jenkinsci/remoting-kafka-plugin/docs/DOCUMENTATION.md

 * [Engine](/agent/src/main/java/io/jenkins/plugins/remotingkafka/Engine.java): A rewritten version of remoting original [Engine](https://github.com/jenkinsci/remoting/blob/master/src/main/java/hudson/remoting/Engine.java) to support Kafka transport.
 * [KafkaClientListener](/kafka-client-lib/src/main/java/io/jenkins/plugins/remotingkafka/KafkaClientListener.java): A listener thread to listen to incoming messages from Kafka and produce outgoing response messages.
 To be used as a secret listener in agent.
 * remoting.jar bundling [JENKINS-52871](https://issues.jenkins-ci.org/browse/JENKINS-52871).

-## Kafka Producer/Consumer topic model

-The plugin uses manual partition assignment for topic management in Kafka.
-A master-agent connection will create 1 topic on the fly with 4 partitions:

-* Partition 0 for command from master to agent.
-* Partition 1 for command from agent to master.
-* Partition 2 for secret message from master to agent.
-* Partition 3 for secret message from agent to master.